 Using classification symbols (for example, 12-08 for "motor cars, buses and lorries") will enable you to conduct a language-independent and systematic search.
 The "International Classification for Industrial Designs under the Locarno Agreement" classifies goods in certain classes and subclasses.
 Equivalent designs will consistently be attributed to a concrete class of goods.

-The eleventh edition of the Locarno Classification has been in force since 1 January 2017.
+The updated version of the 11th edition of the Locarno Classification has been in force since 1 January 2018: